AppSpaceIT/PaylevenWebAppSharp/README.md

 # PaylevenWebAppSharp
-PaylevenWebAppSharp is an implementation of the Payleven web API for the .NET framework.<br />
-Easily integrate your mobile-friendly website with the Payleven mobile pos.<br />
+PaylevenWebAppSharp is an implementation of the Payleven web API for the .NET framework, which allows you to easily integrate your mobile-friendly website with the Payleven mobile pos.<br />
 More info about Payleven offer and pos on https://payleven.com/

 [![Build status](https://ci.appveyor.com/api/projects/status/a362pwpp7k3onyah?svg=true)](https://ci.appveyor.com/project/petrhaus/paylevenwebappsharp)